Ofcom's consultation principles

 1. Wherever possible, we will hold informal talks with people and organisations before announcing a big consultation, to find out whether we are thinking along the right lines.
 If we do not have enough time to do this, we will hold an open meeting to explain our proposals, shortly after announcing the consultation.

 2. We will be clear about whom we are consulting, why, on what questions and for how long.

-3. We will make the consultation document as short and simple as possible, with a summary of no more than two pages.
+3. We will make the consultation document as short and simple as possible, with an overview of no more than two pages.
 We will try to make it as easy as possible for people to give us a written response.
-If the consultation is complicated, we may provide a short Plain English / Cymraeg Clir guide, to help smaller organisations or individuals who would not otherwise be able to spare the time to share their views.

 5. A person within Ofcom will be in charge of making sure we follow our own guidelines and aim to reach the largest possible number of people and organisations who may be interested in the outcome of our decisions.
 Ofcom’s Consultation Champion is the main person to contact if you have views on the way we run our consultations.